Fine compactified moduli of enriched structures on stable curves

 Suppose $C/S$ has a controlling point $\frak{s} \in S$.
 Let $\frak{s}'$ be any other controlling point.
-Then the graphs $\Gamma_\frak{s}$ and $\Gamma_{\frak{s}'}$ are canonically identified, so we have a graph for the whole $C/S$, without reference to a specific controlling point.
-If $C/S$ has a controlling point we call it \emph{controlled}, and we call the graph a `controlling graph'.
-Every $C/S$ is controlled $S$-\'etale locally, and if $C/S$ is weakly controlled then in particular $S$ is connected.
+Then the graphs $\Gamma_\frak{s}$ and $\Gamma_{\frak{s}'}$ are canonically identified, so we have a graph for the whole $C/S$, without reference to a specific controlling point, motivating \begin{definition} If $C/S$ has a controlling point we call it \emph{weakly controlled}, and we call the graph a \emph{controlling graph}. \end{definition} Every $C/S$ is weakly controlled $S$-\'etale locally, and if $C/S$ is weakly controlled then in particular $S$ is connected.